Daniel Levy (businessman): New stadium

 Levy oversaw the construction of a new, larger stadium adjacent to and replacing the White Hart Lane site, from its design to the construction.
-The Northumberland Development Project was announced in 2008, with the building of a new club stadium at its centrepiece.
+The Northumberland Development Project was announced in 2008, with the building of a new club stadium as its centrepiece.
 After some delay, the construction of the new venue started in 2015.
 The stadium was designed with an initial capacity of 62,062, making it the largest club stadium in London and the second largest in the country.
 The project is intended to be a catalyst for the regeneration of Tottenham to bring new jobs and homes to the area.

 For the 2017–18 season, Levy negotiated the club's move to Wembley Stadium for one year to allow demolition of the old venue and the completion of a new stadium on the same site as White Hart Lane.
 During their time at Wembley, the club broke the Premier League attendance record several times, as well as the Champions League attendance record for a British club.

 The new stadium officially opened on 3 April 2019, branded as Tottenham Hotspur Stadium.
 It includes the world's first dividing retractable pitch to accommodate other leading sports, notably American football (NFL) games, and entertainment events.
 The design allowed the club to agree a ten-year deal to host NFL matches at their new home from 2018 onwards.
 The stadium is reported to have cost £1.2 billion, and a financial analysis in February 2021 indicated that construction of the stadium is largely responsible for burdening Tottenham with a £1.177 billion debt, the biggest of all European clubs.

 Awards

 In November 2017, Levy was named CEO of the Year at the Football Business Awards.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2026 New Year Honours for services to Charity and the community in Tottenham.